 - i.
-At any property line of the mineral extraction operation or contiguous property owned by the operator, whichever is farther from the proposed mineral extraction operation's regulated sound sources: 65 55 dBA between 7 a.m. and 6 p.m 8 a.m. and 4 p.m. - ii.
+At any property line of the mineral extraction operation or contiguous property owned by the operator, whichever is farther from the proposed mineral extraction operation's regulated sound sources: 65 dBA between 7 a.m. and 6 p.m. - ii.
 Measurement of sound levels will be measured in accordance with regulations pursuant to MDEP's Site Location of Development Law, Chapter 375.10.
 Control of Noise. - b.
 Exemptions.
 Sound associated with the following shall be exempt from regulations by the Planning Board: